Retoxified/GenLite-Old/README.md

 # GenLite 0.1.3 - For GenFanad

-Installation instructions can be found in the discord server.
+GenLite installation instructions
+1. Install [TamperMonkey(Chrome/Edge/Opera)](https://www.tampermonkey.net/) or [GreaseMonkey(Firefox)](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) on your browser of choice.
+2. Click [here](https://github.com/Retoxified/GenLite/raw/release/dist/genlite.user.js) to install GenLite
+3. Enjoy!
+GenLite should automatically update whenever there is a new version.
+We will announce new versions on our discord server.

-Join us on Discord: https://discord.gg/Jn7s7pArdg
+Join us on Discord: https://discord.gg/5h2ZUH8Z7p

 # Source Code & Distribution
 The main file to run as a UserScript can be found in the "dist" folder.